kubiya-solutions-engineering/teammate-starter-template/README.md

    - Test your setup to ensure everything is working correctly.

 **Step 6: (If applicable) Add Python package dependencies.**
    - If your script is written in Python and requires additional packages, list them in the `requirements.txt` file in the root directory.
-   - Install the packages using:
-     ```sh
-     pip install -r requirements.txt
-     ```
+If not applicable, you may remove the install_pip_dependencies call from the tool.yaml.

 Follow these steps to get your tool up and running using the teammate-starter-template.
 If you encounter any issues, refer to the documentation or reach out for support.